 One in every 100 babies is born with congenital heart disease, making it the number one disorder in newborns.
-Cook Children's fetal echocardiography (fetal ECHO) program specializes in the diagnosis and treatment planning of congenital heart conditions in unborn babies.
+Cook Children's fetal echocardiography (fetal ECHO) program specializes in the diagnosis and treatment planning of congenital heart conditions during pregnancy through ultrasound technology.

 When you’re pregnant, one of the most terrifying things you can hear from a doctor is that your baby may have a heart defect.
 Parents Arden and Paul heard just that when they were pregnant with their daughter, Lake.
 Learn about their journey and how having a fetal echo helped to save Lake’s life.